 It’s always been just that bit too far for a weekend away from Perth, but on the way back from our 3 week trip to the Pilbara, it was the perfect place to pull into on our last night, and we were shocked at how nice it was.

-It absolutely belongs on our 60 of the best camp sites near Perth post.
+It absolutely belongs on our 60 of the best Perth Camping sites post.

 Where is Karda Campground?

 You’ll find this place roughly 20km North East of Jurien Bay, just East of the stunning Lesueur National Park.
 Its off a short, well maintained gravel road and is located in rolling hills that are incredibly picturesque after some rain.